pschudar/conversion/README.md

 The project is to be done using PHP. -- jQuery or JavaScript usage is optional. --

 I wanted the final project to look close to the conversion calculator found on <a href="https://www.google.com/search?sxsrf=ALeKk02yMSXoA6FrTHJd-_1B_uWdZgHx-w%3A1592765684913&source=hp&ei=9KzvXpTfNY_btAaMgLi4Cw&q=length+conversion&oq=length+conversion&gs_lcp=CgZwc3ktYWIQAzIKCAAQsQMQFBCHAjICCAAyAggAMgIIADICCAAyAggAMgIIADICCAAyAggAMgIIADoECCMQJzoFCAAQkQI6BQgAELEDOgUIABCDAToHCAAQFBCHAjoICAAQsQMQkQJQpRVY3CRgrCdoAHAAeACAAUmIAYAIkgECMTeYAQCgAQGqAQdnd3Mtd2l6&sclient=psy-ab&ved=0ahUKEwiUqe7GypPqAhWPLc0KHQwADrcQ4dUDCAk&uact=5" target="_blank">google.com</a>.

 # The finished product

-In the end, the web app looks and feels exactly the same on a large view port as it does on a small view port.
-It appears similar to the reference on google.
-The converter on google though has a different look on small view ports then it does on larger view ports.
+In the end, the web application looks and feels exactly the same on a large view port as it does on a small view port.
+Visually and functionally, it appears to be similar to the reference on google.
+The converter on google, however, has a different look on small view ports then it does on larger view ports.
+While it does look sleek, I prefer the same experience regardless of the viewport size.

 Given that JavaScript is enabled, the end-user has the ability to type into either input and output will appear in the opposite input box.

+By default, once a section loads, the application selects the to_unit and the from_unit select drop down list options and submits the form via ajax to provide the user something other than an empty form to look at.

+With the modification of the input boxes going from type=text to type=number, a handy tool appears on the right hand side of the box when it's hovered over.
+This allows a person to change the value in the box with a simple click.

+Moving from one box to the other, say, from the left to the right, or vice versa for that matter, once focused, the application will auto-select / highlight the numbers so changing the values is a quick and painlesss.

-Otherwise, degradation is graceful and the end-user can still use the app just with limited functionality.
+Without JavaScript enabled, degradation is graceful and the end-user can still use the application, though -- with limited functionality.
 Only the "from_value" input box on the left can be used to enter in values and the right input box, the "to_value" will display the results.